Top of the page

 The colon normally contains a mix of bacteria.
 Some of the mix is good bacteria that keep the colon healthy.
 They don't cause disease.
 But when you take an antibiotic to kill bad bacteria, the medicine may also kill the good bacteria.
-Without the good bacteria, bad bacteria like Clostridium difficile (also called C. diff) can cause serious illness.
+Without the good bacteria, bad bacteria like Clostridioides difficile (also called C. diff) can cause serious illness.
 C. diff can cause diarrhea, fever, and belly cramps.

 First, stool from a donor will be saved and then processed for the transplant.
 It will be mixed with a liquid.
 Processed stool may also be bought from a medical supplier.

 Before the transplant, your doctor may ask you to do some things to prepare.
 You may need to go on a liquid diet.
 You may be asked to stop taking certain medicines.
 Your doctor may also have you take a laxative or other medicine to empty your colon.